Title IX Act FAQ

 It is crucial to work with proven Title IX defense attorneys like those at our firm because Title IX proceedings are unique and unfamiliar.
 Having the correct information will empower you when facing an allegation of sexual assault or harassment.
 Below are a few frequently asked questions we hear from our clients.

 What is Title IX?

 Title IX is a federal law that prohibits discrimination in the educational arena based upon sex.
-Guidance from the United States Department of Education interprets Title IX to mandate federally funded colleges and universities to investigate, adjudicate, and resolve allegations of student-on-student sexual misconduct, including harassment and violence and dating and domestic violence.
+Guidance from the United States Department of Education interprets Title IX to mandate federally funded colleges and universities to investigate, adjudicate, and resolve allegations of student-on-student sexual misconduct, including harassment, violence, dating, and domestic violence.

 Who handles Title IX proceedings?

 The educational institution exclusively handles Title IX proceedings, public or private, where the allegation was made.
 They are not criminal proceedings nor are they handled in criminal court.
 In most cases, the educational institution will have a policy that permits the school to share its investigation and findings with law enforcement.
 In some instances, there may be a corresponding investigation by law enforcement and criminal proceedings.
 However, being charged with a crime is not a requisite for a school to open an investigation.